-- A program that reimburses employees for the costs of participating, or that otherwise provides a reward for participating, in a smoking cessation program without regard to whether the employee quits
+- A program that reimburses employees for the costs of participating, or that otherwise provides a reward for participating, in a smoking-cessation program without regard to whether the employee quits smoking.

 - A program that provides a reward to employees for attending a monthly, no-cost health education seminar.

-- A program that provides a reward to employees who complete a health risk assessment regarding current health status, without any further action required by the employee with regard to the health issues identified as part of the
+- A program that provides a reward to employees who complete a health-risk assessment regarding current health status, without any further action required by the employee regarding the health issues identified as part of the assessment.

 Health-Contingent Wellness Program